Admitted Student Links

 Law School Admissions Office

 Orientation will take mid-August.
 Orientation is mandatory, and you must attend all components of the program.
 We will email you with information regarding orientation, book lists, and first homework assignments when it becomes available in late July.

 Tuition bills will be available to view on UIS starting late June.
 You will not be able to pay your bill or confirm your registration on UIS prior to then.

 Entering students must submit an official transcript denoting the undergraduate degree awarded by Orientation.
 An official transcript is one certified and sealed by the issuing school and sent directly to the Admissions Office.
-The Credential Assembly Service copy from LSAC is NOT sufficient to fulfill this requirement.
 Failure to comply with this requirement for admission may result in cancellation of a student's acceptance.